Mental evaluation ordered for man accused in flight attack

 Handcuffed and wearing a beige prison overall, Torres asked if he could address the court, saying “the God, the Son and the Holy Spirit say that I should," but relented when the magistrate judge advised against it.

-As a handcuffed Torres left the courtroom Thursday, he said “My name is still Balthazar,” a name he used during a rant on the plane.
-His defense attorney declined comment after the hearing.
+As Torres left the courtroom Thursday, he said “My name is still Balthazar,” a name he used during a rant on the plane.
+His attorney declined comment after the hearing.

 The plane was about 45 minutes from Boston when the crew received an alarm that a side door on the aircraft was disarmed, according to court documents.
 One flight attendant noticed the door’s locking handle had been moved.
 Another saw Torres near the door and believed he had moved the handle.

-Note: This story has been corrected to show that Torres visited the barbershop on Feb.
-25, not Feb.
-26.